rmatafonov/cucumber-spring-skeleton/README.md

             * service-b-client
             * db-scheme-b-common

+* Module library4test
+    * All the testing configs are here

 #### Running tests
 Execute the task **`cucumber`** from the module **`functional-testing`** <br>
 * Default test environment is **`dev`**